Forest Park National Pollution Discharge Elimination System (NPDES)

 • not part of a sewage treatment plant, or publicly owned treatment works (POTW).

 To prevent harmful pollutants from being washed or dumped into specific types of MS4s, operators are required to obtain an NPDES permit and develop a stormwater management program plan (SMPP).
 The Village of Forest Park is an MS4 operator under the IEPA’s General Permit for Discharges.

 A copy of the 2020 IEPA Notice of Intent can be found HERE.

-The last 5 years of the Forest Park Annual Report can be found below.
+Current and recent Forest Park Annual Reports can be found below.

 Village of Forest Park Stormwater Management Program Plan

 Contact the Village of Forest Park regarding problems with drainage features or illegal dumping into the storm sewer system.
 You can report anonymously HERE.